MarcoMuellner/domaindrivenjs/DESIGN_DOC.md

 ## 2. Architecture Overview

-domainify is built as a modular collection of core domain building blocks with a clean separation of concerns.
+domaindrivenjs is built as a modular collection of core domain building blocks with a clean separation of concerns.
 Each module focuses on a specific DDD concept while maintaining a consistent API pattern.

 ### High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                        domainify Core                     │
+│                        domaindrivenjs Core                     │
 ├─────────┬─────────┬─────────┬─────────┬─────────┬──────────┤
 │  Value  │ Entity  │Aggregate│ Domain  │ Specifi-│  Bounded │
 │ Objects │         │         │ Events  │ cations │ Contexts │